 Quick and easy.
 If your newsroom is selected, Report for America pays about half of an entry-level salary.
 The rest is split between the news organization and local donors, and we will help you raise that local share.
-The reporter becomes an employee of your newsroom, serving for one-to-two years, starting in June of that year.
+The reporter becomes an employee of your newsroom, serving for one to two years, starting in June 2020.

 Deputy Editor, Lexington Herald-Leader